edeprince3/pdaggerq/README.md

 4. Strings are defined in Python using the ahat_helper class, which has the following functions:

     add_operator_product: set strings corresponding to a product of operators.
-Currently supported operators include general one-body operators ('h(p,q)'), antissymetrized two-body operators ('g(p,q,r,s)'), singles amplitudes ('t1(a,i)'), and doubles amplitudes ('t2(a,b,i,j)').
-Note that the factor of 1/4 associated with t2 and g are handled internally.
+Currently supported operators include general one-body operators ('h(p,q)'), antissymetrized two-body operators ('g(p,q,r,s)'), singles (de-)excitaiton amplitudes ('l1(a,i)' and 't1(a,i)'), and doubles (de-)excitation amplitudes ('l2(i,j,a,b)', 't2(a,b,i,j)').
+Note that the factor of 1/4 associated with t2, l2, and g are handled internally.

         set_operator_product( 0.5, ['h(p,q)','t1(a,i)','t2(c,d,k,l)'])

     add_commutator: set strings corresponding to a commutator of two operators.
-If one of the operators is t2 or g, recall that the factors of 1/4 associated with these operators are handled internally.
+If one of the operators is t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_commutator(1.0, ['h(pq)','t2(abij)'])

     add_double_commutator: set strings corresponding to a double commutator involving three operators.
-If any of the operators is t2 or g, recall that the factors of 1/4 associated with these operators are handled internally.
+If any of the operators is t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_double_commutator(1.0/2.0, ['h(p,q)','t2(a,b,i,j)','t1(c,k)'])

     add_triple_commutator: set strings corresponding to a triple commutator involving four operators.
-If any of the operators are t2, note that the factors of 1/4 will be handled internally.
+If any of the operators are t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_triple_commutator(1.0/6.0, ['h(pq)','t2(abij)','t1(ck)', 't1(dl)'])

     add_quadruple_commutator: set strings corresponding to a quadruple commutator involving five operators.
-If any of the operators is t2 or g, recall that the factors of 1/4 associated with these operators are handled internally.
+If any of the operators is t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_quadruple_commutator(1.0/24.0, ['h(p,q)','t2(a,b,i,j)','t1(c,k)', 't1(d,l)', 't1(e,m)'])

+    set_print_level: control the amount of output.  any value greater than the default value of 0 will cause the code to print starting strings.

+        set_print_level(0)

+    set_bra: set a bra state to include in the operator string. possible bra states include "vacuum", "singles" (m* e), and "doubles" (n* m* e f)

+        set_bra("doubles")

-    simplify: consolidate/cancel terms and zero any delta functions that involve occupied / virtual or alpha / beta combinations.
+    simplify: consolidate/cancel terms and zero any delta functions that involve occupied / virtual combinations.

         simplify()